Update on June 29, 2016

-A) Active employees should see their GIC Coordinator for a beneficiary form.
-Retirees should write to or call the GIC for a new beneficiary form.
+A) Active State employees should see their GIC Coordinator for a beneficiary form.
+State Retirees should write to or call the GIC 617.727.2310 ext 1 to request a beneficiary form.
 Send completed beneficiary forms to the GIC, not the life insurance carrier.

 Q) What happens to my life insurance when I leave my job with the Commonwealth?

 A) If you leave state employment, or become ineligible for life insurance due to a reduction in hours, you may apply for life insurance portability coverage or convert to a non-group policy with the carrier.
 Portability coverage, which is a term life insurance policy, provides more favorable rates than converting to a non-group whole life policy.
 Persons with medical conditions that materially affect their life expectancy are ineligible for portability coverage, but are eligible for a conversion policy.
 When you terminate state service, the GIC's life insurance carrier will send you information about your options.
 Keep in mind that you must submit your forms before the deadline specified in the carrier materials.
 Call the Hartford 1.877.320.0484 for additional information.